Big Brother (Albanian TV series) season 5

 Big Brother Albania 5 was the fifth season of the Albanian series of the worldwide franchise of Big Brother.
 It launched on Saturday, 18 February 2012, with fifteen housemates entering the house.
-The winner received the 15,000,000 Leks (€100,000) prize.
+The winner received the 15,000,000 lekë (€100,000) prize.

 The fifth season of Big Brother Albania aired on two cable and satellite channels 24 hours a day on the Digit-Alb TV network, as well as on two additional channels on DigitAlb Mobile.
 Daily reviews were shown Monday through Saturday on Top Channel.
 The eviction show aired on Saturdays at 21:00 CET, while a Sunday edition closed off the week.

 The main host is Arbana Osmani, while Albana Osmani hosted the Sunday morning spin-off called "Big Brother Albania Fans' Club", featuring dialogues with eliminated contestants and fans of the show.
 Arian Konomi returned this year and took over the role of the panelist for the third time, thus replacing Blendi Salaj.
 The winner of the season is Arbër Zeka.
 The fifth season of Big Brother Albania is known for being the most controversial one to date, it is known also for its numerous fights between the houseguests and the breakdown of a drug-addicted houseguest during the show.